royseto/devbox/README.md

-This Dockerfile builds a dev tools image with Python, R, NodeJS, PhantomJS, and various editors and utilities.
+This Dockerfile exposes an SSH service on top of the royseto/devbase image.
+The base image includes Python, R, NodeJS, PhantomJS, and various editors and utilities.